Air Museum in McMinnville Oregon Features Legendary One-Flight Plane

 After the death of Howard Hughes, ownership of the behemoth wooden aircraft was widely debated, with the idea of sectioning the plane off for different aviation museums.
 Luckily the plane saw an easier and kinder fate, resting inside a dome structure in Long Beach beside the Queen Mary.

-Other Aviation Sights at the Air Museum in McMinnville Oregon
+Additional Aviation Exhibits at the Air Museum in McMinnville Oregon

 In addition to the massive structure of the Spruce Goose, the Air Museum in McMinnville Oregon features planes from the beginning of aviation to modern day aircraft.